choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 ### Logging

-Any output your agent produce on STDOUT is logged at INFO level on the server.
-Any STDERR output is logged as ERROR level on the server.
+Any output your agent produce on *STDOUT* is logged at *INFO* level on the server.
+Any *STDERR* output is logged as *ERROR* level on the server.

 ## Activation

 At server start your agent will be called with a activation check, this gives you the chance to verify your dependencies and decide if the agent should be active on the particular node.

-The `CHORIA_EXTERNAL_PROTOCOL` will be set to `horia:mcorpc:external_activation_check:1`, you should only respond to activation checks when this is set.
+The `CHORIA_EXTERNAL_PROTOCOL` will be set to `choria:mcorpc:external_activation_check:1`, you should only respond to activation checks when this is set.

 The `CHORIA_EXTERNAL_REQUEST` file will look like this: